 For reference: a little under 2 percent of our analyzed professionals game at a resolution higher than 1920x1080.

 'The human eye can't see above 60 fps.'
 It's a silly myth that's often parroted on the internet, but unfortunately some people really believe this.
 That statement is categorically false however.
 There's a great difference between playing a game at 60 frames per second and playing the same game at 144 frames per second.
 A high refresh rate will quite simply make the game way easier to follow and it'll make everything look and feel much more responsive.

-It’s really a subject of no debate if you take a look at the professionals; 98% of our analyzed gamers use a monitor that’s capable of displaying at least 144 frames per second.
-If there really wasn’t any benefit to a monitor like this we wouldn’t see numbers like these, and we like to believe that professional gamers know what’s good for them.
-If you want to learn more we’ve got an entire article dedicated to this subject, as well as an introductory guide to what framerate means.
+It's really a subject of no debate if you take a look at the professionals; 99% of our analyzed gamers use a monitor that's capable of displaying at least 144 frames per second.
+If there really wasn't any benefit to a monitor like this we wouldn't see numbers like these, and we like to believe that professional gamers know what's good for them.
+If you want to learn more we've got an entire article dedicated to this subject, as well as an introductory guide to what framerate means.
 In fact it goes even further than that: well over half of analyzed gamers use a 240Hz monitor.